tazrian-amin/mongoose-express-crud-project/README.md

 ## Overview

-This project allows one to do basic CRUD operation with the created API endpoints.
-And it uses Node.js, Express, TypeScript, MongoDB, Mongoose, Zod, etc. for its development.
+This project allows one to do basic CRUD operations with the created API endpoints.
+It uses Node.js, Express, TypeScript, MongoDB, Mongoose, Zod, etc. for its development.
 Modular architecture, schema validation, and error handling are some of the key features of this application.
 Moreover, it uses linting tools like ESLint and Prettier, dotenv to handle environment variables, and bcrypt to hash user password, which have taken the standard of this project to an industry level.

 ## Project Link